Close

 Passport Requirements

-Your passport must be valid for at least 3 months beyond your departure date from the Schengen Area.
-Two blank pages recommended for entry stamps.
+Your passport must be valid for at least 3 months after the date of your departure from the Schengen Area.
+Two blank pages are recommended for entry stamps.

 Who Needs a Visa